veebch/heat-o-matic/README.md

 # Lazycook

 A proportional integral derivative (PID) controller that will be used to run a home-made immersion circulator.
+PID is a fancy way of saying that the code plays a game of 'Warmer', 'Colder' to get something to a value set using the UI.

 # Hardware